-Yes. - 30.
-Does your organization conduct Transportation Plan and Transportation Improvement Program environmental justice analyses of the impacts that planned transportation system investments will have on both minority (including low-income status populations) and non-minority areas?
+28. Does your organization maintain socio-demographic data and mapping for the transportation planning environmental justice analyses of the impacts that planned transportation system investments will have on both minority (including low-income status populations) and non-minority areas?
 Discuss the assessment methodology and resulting documentation.